-In fact, a key finding was that color does not necessarily predict nutritive value of a vegetable.
+In fact, a key finding was that color does not necessarily predict nutritive value of a vegetable (yes, potatoes are a vegetable).
 White vegetables, including nutrient-dense potatoes, contribute important amounts of essential shortfall nutrients to the American diet across all age groups.
 This includes potassium—a nutrient essential to healthy blood pressure, of which only 3 percent of American adults consume the recommended daily.

 “It’s recommended that the variety of fruits and vegetables consumed daily should include dark green and orange vegetables, but no such recommendation exists for white vegetables, even though they are rich in fiber, potassium, vitamin C and magnesium,” says the supplement’s editor Connie Weaver, PhD, distinguished professor of nutrition science at Purdue University.
 “Overall, Americans are not eating enough vegetables.
 Promoting white vegetables, some of which are common and affordable, may be a pathway to increasing vegetable consumption in general.”